lilab-bcb/pegasus/README.md

 *scrtools cluster* performs PCA, tSNE visualization, diffusion map, Louvain clustering, and differential expression analysis (fisher's exact test and t test).
 This is the main step people want to know.
 Please see inputs below.

-Note: currently, this step uses Scanpy as its backend engine.
-In the future, we will use more optimized codes to replace Scanpy.

 Name | Description | Example | Default
 --- | --- | --- | ---